AliceO2Group/VMCStepLogger/MCReplay/README.md

-# TMCReplay
+# MCReplay

 This is a pseudo-detector-simulation engine based on the [Virtual Monte Carlo (VMC)](https://vmc-project.github.io/) package.
 It takes logged steps recorded by the `MCStepLogger` to **replay** the entire simulation.

 The main objective is to be able to provide an engine to study the impact of parameter variations with.
 Eventually, this can be used to optimise (full-)simulation parameters in view of enhancing their speed and efficiency.

 The functionality is compiled into a separate library `libMCReplayCore`.
-Hence, `libMCStepLoggerIntercept` is completely independent which also allows to run the step logging against the `MCReplayEngine` engine.
+Hence, `libMCStepLoggerInterceptSteps` is completely independent which also allows to run the step logging against the `MCReplayEngine` engine.

 The replay has been tested and is verified against [GEANT3_VMC](https://github.com/vmc-project/geant3) and [GEANT4_VMC](https://github.com/vmc-project/geant4_vmc) VMC interfaces.